RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 **Editing Data Files**

-Next, you can edit the data file using the Rocket Data Tools Editor:
+Next, you can edit the data file using the Rocket&reg; Data Tools Editor:

 1. In the Application Explorer view, right-click the **.dat** file, and select **Open With** \> **Data File Tools**.